MeteoSwiss-APN/plot_profile/README.rst

                                     altitude of radiosounding retrieval
     --params [743|winddir|745|temp|747|dewp|748|windvel]
                                     Default: all
-    --outpath TEXT                  path to folder where the plots should be saved - def: plots/
+     TEXT                  path to folder where the plots should be saved - def: plots/
     --grid                          Show grid on plot - def: False --clouds                        Show clouds on plot - def: True